 Why: Carr’s enthusiasm is infectious.
 This is a man who gave 100 organ recitals in a ten-year period in the improbable setting of Cradley Heath Methodist Church, and then, when the church closed in 2004, personally arranged for the vintage organ to be dismantled, shipped halfway around the world, and rebuilt in China.
 Carr’s lunchtime recitals at St Paul’s (where he’s now Director of Music) are a labour of love.
 And it shows: His programmes are a mixture of the classic and the irreverent.

 Richard Bratby: The Metro: Tuesday 4th November 2008 www.metro.co.uk

 Saturday 11th October 2008

-SATURDAY’S excellent Organ Prom by Paul Carr was another feather in the cap for Michael Rhodes, the organiser.
+SATURDAY’S excellent Organ Prom by Paul Carr was another feather in the cap for the organiser.
 Carr chose three military pieces to form a framework to the whole.
 These were Schubert’s Marche Militaire, Lefébure-Wély’s March in C and the encore, the Radetsky March by Strauss, complete with audience clapping, all of a secular flavour and evoking a fairground atmosphere with lots of candy floss.

 Unusual was the Blues Chorale by Kiefer with lively pedal passages and juicy jazz chords to finish.
 By contrast, the pièce de résistance was the great organ virtuoso Guilmant’s ‘Sonata’ in the dramatic key of D minor.
 A piece of nobleness, heroism, gentleness and many other worthy qualities, Carr highlighted the different moods with expertise, saving the thrilling firework display with its intermittent chorale for the Final.